google/koladata/docs/deep_dive.md

 2.  *Evaluation of the `returns` Attribute*: Invoking a Functor (through `kd.call` or `__call__`) triggers the evaluation process, starting with the Functor's `returns` attribute.
 This attribute holds the primary Expression that defines the Functor's output computation.
-The Exprression evaluation is done as previously described, with extended handling of the variables in the `V` namespace that reference other attributes defined within the same functor.
+The Expression evaluation is done as previously described, with extended handling of the variables in the `V` namespace that reference other attributes defined within the same functor.
 These internal `V` attributes are resolved before the evaluation